ramit21/machine-learning-python/README.md

 Python has an amazing ecosystem of libraries that make machine learning easy to get started with: Scikit-learn, Pandas, and Matplotlib libraries.

 **Pickle** library is used to serialize a tried and tested model (which can then be saved as a binary file) for later use.
 For eg, see algorithms->Random forest -> Iris problem.
+You can then expose your trained model via REST calls which the client can invoke to predict values using the model.

 **sklearn.metrics** provides confusion_matrix and classification_report to evaluate the model.